Tokopedia: Finance

 In 2009, Tokopedia received seed funding from PT Indonusa Dwitama of IDR 2.5 billion.
 Tokopedia later attracted capital injections from venture capitalists including East Ventures (in 2010), CyberAgent Ventures (in 2011), NetPrice (in 2012), and SoftBank Ventures Korea (in 2013).

 In October 2014, Tokopedia became the first technology company in Southeast Asia to receive a US$100 million investment, led by Sequoia Capital and SoftBank Internet and Media Inc (SIMI).

 In April 2016, Tokopedia raised another US$147 million.
 A year later, it received US$1.1 billion in a new round of investment, led by Chinese e-commerce giant Alibaba Group.
 In 2018, an additional US$1.1 billion was injected into the company, in a round led by existing investors Alibaba and SoftBank, raising the company's valuation to approximately US$7 billion.

+In December 2023, Tokopedia got a $1.5 billion investment from ByteDance's social media platform, TikTok.

 Products and services

 Tokopedia provides a customer-to-customer (C2C) platform that is free to use for merchants and buyers.
 Brands operating on a business-to-customer (B2C) basis have the option to set up verified, official stores on the platform too.
 Products listed on Tokopedia vary widely across at least 25 categories, ranging from food and beverages to beauty and fashion products, and more.

 Tokopedia also offers digital products such as credit, bill payments, voucher and ticket purchases, and others.

 In 2018, Tokopedia launched Mitra Tokopedia to offer fintech solutions such as digital wallets (e-wallets), virtual credit cards, insurance, and more.
 Mitra is targeted at small business owners such as grocery stores and family-owned warungs.

 In 2019, Tokopedia launched a smart fulfilment service called TokoCabang, which helps sellers to expand their business across Indonesia.
 Tokopedia Salam was launched not long after—a service that supports Sharia market needs in Indonesia by providing Umrah services.
 Users can also purchase a variety of Muslim-friendly products and services through Salam.
 Sharia-compliant payment methods and investment products are also available on Tokopedia's platform.